Mobile-first digital drawing platform

 Solution:

-A platform that allows users who are interested in drawing as a hobby to approach learning on their terms – with low barriers to entry, flexible routines, and the opportunity to share an often-solitary pursuit with fellow budding artists.
+A platform that lets users approach a drawing hobby on their terms – with low barriers to entry, flexible routines, and the opportunity to share an often-solitary pursuit with fellow budding artists.

 RESEARCH